Tips Bulletin

 Of all home improvement jobs, removing interior or exterior paint or wood stain from the ceiling is one of the worst.
 The peeling paint is hard to reach, and scraping paint from overhead creates a massive mess on the floor.
-Learn how to remove peeling paint from the ceiling without all the fuss.
+Learn effective ways of getting peeling paint off the ceiling without all the fuss.

 One of the primary causes of peeling paint is moisture, which is why the problem often occurs on the bathroom ceiling.
 Dampness gets between the bathroom walls and the paint, causing it to peel.
 Another reason may be that the paint product is low quality or was applied with improper painting techniques.